josefjadrny/js-chess-engine/README.md

 I am not a chess pro.
 My father is.
 When I was ten, I had an Atari (with Turbo Basic), and I was hoping for new PC.
 My father told me, make me a computer program, which beat me in chess, and I buy you a new PC.
-Obviously, it was a trap.
+Obviously, it was a trap and I failed.
 It comes to my mind after twenty years, and I would like to finish what I started before.